aecone/Pizza-Maker/README.md

 - **Order Tracking and Browsing:** All orders are tracked uniquely via order numbers.
 The staff can browse through all store orders, cancel any order, and view detailed totals and pizza lists for each.

-### Data Management

-- **Order Export:** There is a feature for exporting the details of store orders to a text file, including order numbers, pizza details, and the total amount for record-keeping and reporting purposes.

 ## Technical Specifications

 ### Action Event Handling